The Next Generation of Injectable Weight-Management Therapies: What Patients Need to Know

 -

-are not recommended or supplied in the UK
+are not supplied or recommended in UK clinical practice

-It’s important for patients to be cautious about any online claims suggesting otherwise.
+Patients should be cautious about any online claims suggesting early access outside regulated healthcare pathways.

 How Do Early Research Findings Look?